CBS Building: Planning

 During the building's development, city officials had implemented the 1961 Zoning Resolution, a modification of the 1916 regulations.
 Saarinen, who had worked with city planning commissioner James Felt to resolve the project's zoning issues, wanted to add a sunken plaza with trees outside the CBS Building.
 The land lot had a floor area ratio of 15, meaning that the building's gross floor area was restricted to 15 times the area of the site.
 Saarinen developed several alternatives, including a 15-story building filing the site, but he ultimately decided on a 38-story building occupying a portion of the site.
 In March 1961, Saarinen wrote to Paley that he had developed a solution: a freestanding slab bereft of setbacks, with a facade composed of triangular piers interspersed with windows.
 The slab would have been either 424 or 491 ft tall.
 (Note: Paley 1979 gave a height of 424 feet, while a 1962 book of Saarinen's work gave a height of 491 feet.)
 Saarinen wrote of the design: "It will be the simplest skyscraper statement in New York."
 Paley twice visited Saarinen's offices in Detroit to see a model of the building.
 On his first visit Paley was unimpressed; after his second visit in July 1961, Paley decided to commit to Saarinen's proposal.

-Following Saarinen's sudden death on September 1, 1961, his associates, including Kevin Roche, Joseph N. Lacy, and John Dinkeloo, took over the CBS Building's design.
+Following Saarinen's sudden death on September 1, 1961, his associates, including Kevin Roche, Joseph N. Lacy, and John Dinkeloo, formed Roche-Dinkeloo and took over the CBS Building's design.
+The CBS headquarters was one of several commissions that Roche-Dinkeloo had received from Saarinen's former clients following his death.
 Dinkeloo said the CBS headquarters had "especially excited" Saarinen, who had said: "I think Louis Sullivan was right to want the skyscraper to be a soaring thing."
 In the firm's office at New Rochelle, New York, Roche and his associates created several mockups of the building.
 Paley recalled that he visited the Roche-Dinkeloo offices at least thirty times to observe five or six mockups.